Massipssa/Docs/cloud/gcp/bigdata/bigquery.md

 ## Partition

+- Types
   - Ingestion-time partitioned
   - Partition by specific timestamp/date column
+  - Range partition (integer-type colum)
+- Best practice is to ensure that partition column is always invoked in querying

+## Clustering
+- ??

 ## UDF